Alex Neilson: Career

 Neilson regularly drummed for American avant-garde musician Jandek.
 Four of these live performances have been released by Corwood Industries as Glasgow Sunday, Newcastle Sunday, Glasgow Monday and Glasgow Friday on both CD and DVD.
 He continues to drum for Will Oldham (Bonnie "Prince" Billy), and has recorded and performed extensively with Scottish folk musician Alasdair Roberts on multiple tours and records.

 In early 2013, Neilson joined forces with artist Lucy Stein and artist/writer/musician Sybren Renema in Death Shanties, a saxophone-drum duo with live visuals.
 Their mini-tour and self-released CD-R were generally well received.

 Neilson currently releases solo work under the name Alex Rex.
 His debut album, Vermillion, came out in April 2017 on Tin Angel Records.

-The second Alex Rex album Otterburn will be released in March 2019.
-It heavily deals with the sudden death of Alex's younger brother Alastair around the time of the release of Vermillion.
+The second Alex Rex album Otterburn was released in March 2019.
+It heavily dealt with the sudden death of Alex's younger brother Alastair around the time of the release of Vermillion.
 The album cover features a childhood photo of Alastair, Alex and their older brother Oliver.
 Two singles preceded the album, "Master" and "Latest Regret".
+Alex Rex's third solo album, Andromeda, was released just a short time afterwards, in 2020, with Paradise following in 2021 on London-based Neolithic Recordings.

+In 2022 Alex Rex released Mouthful of Earth, a collection of his poetry and music, on Neolithic Recordings.